Copyright 2003-2013, 2015-2020 by Richard J. Ballard -- All Rights Reserved.

 Prince Prospero opens the castle's wardrobes and orders that nobody wear red; the celebration continues with a masked ball.
 Yet midway through the masked ball a red cloaked figure joins the celebrants and ...

-Goldilocks does not know that this film is based upon William Shakespeare's The Tempest and this film troubles Goldilocks.
-Goldilocks understands that Prince Prospero was celebrating the fall harvest collection, his pact with satan and his captive woman new consort.
+This film confuses Goldilocks: Goldilocks knows that Edgar Allen Poe's original short story emphasizes cloistering against disaster, not blatant debauchery and personal self-abasement.
+Goldilocks does not know that this film has been enhanced for modern audiences by loosely using concepts from William Shakespeare's play The Tempest.
+Goldilocks understands that Prince Prospero was celebrating the fall harvest's collection, his pact with satan and his captive woman new consort.
 Goldilocks understands that Prince Prospero was feeding, housing and clothing his noble friends.
-But besides their self-abasement, what did Prince Prospero's noble friends bring to the party?
+But besides their personal self-abasement, what did Prince Prospero's noble friends bring to the party?

 Goldilocks decides that Prince Prospero and his noble friends are troubling because The Masque of the Red Death is an old-fashioned film, and Vincent Price is old and creepy.
 Goldilocks asks How does the devil deal with playin' folks like me?
 Where is the fun?
 Baby Bear yawns and Momma Bear frowns.
 Poppa Bear shrugs and places another cassette into the VCR: